Coronavirus: changes to services

 If you’re thinking of having a meter installed, try the water meter calculator on the Consumer Council for Water website to see if you might be able to save money.
 Or contact your supplier for more information.

-Meters are installed free of charge and you usually have the option to switch back within one year if you change your mind.
+Meters are installed free of charge and you usually have the option to switch back within two years if you change your mind.
 You shouldn’t end up paying more than an unmetered household.

 If you apply for a water meter but the water company can’t install one, you can ask for an assessed charge bill.
 This takes into account the number of people in the house or the type of property and could save you money.
 You can only ask for assessed charges if you apply for a water meter first.